GrilloPress/blog/source/2023-11-28-when-and-where-specific-ucd-roles-shine-in-ai-development.html.markdown

 But this iterative process can excel in being user centred.
 You just need teams to stop thinking that big brains can think their way through everything.

 So, a model like this helps us understand where our teams spend their time.
 And what sort of roles are well suited to each part of process.
 Good user centred design can play a part on making this great.
-For example:

 ### Creating a vision (1) and feasibility (2)